 Lack of talent when you need it

 If you are not able to proactively hire for peak periods, it can be much harder to find the candidates you need, when you need them.
-This is where working with a staffing agency can be a huge bonus.
-As they are constantly working with you and know your business, your recruiter can find you the skills you need on much shorter notice.
+This is where working with a recruitment agency can be a huge bonus.
+As they are continually working with you and know your business, your recruiter can find you the skills you need on much shorter notice.

 Working status of contract workers

 There is a fine line between the classification of contract workers and full-time employees.
 You will want to make sure you know the difference to avoid any legal issues down the line.

 Even through contact workers will only be working with your company for a specific period of time, they are not exempt from signing your corporate policies and any other relevant legal documents.
 This includes things like confidentiality agreements, codes of conduct, and contracts.

-Hiring contract workers won’t always the best option.
+Hiring contract workers isn’t always the best option.
 There will be times when hiring a permanent employee is strategically better.
 But in the right situation, contract workers will be the best dynamic, flexible, and cost-effective option for your company.